-- 1. Read General Rules.
-Livestock Rules, Health Requirements, and Eligibility Requirements. - 2.
-The pullorum-typhoid blood test will be required within 90 days of the Butler County Fair and the Kansas State Fair for all chickens and turkeys.
-Waterfowl are not required to be tested.
-The test may be done elsewhere but the proper paperwork and a sealed leg band must accompany the tested poultry. - 3.
-Members may not make more than one entry per class in pens of three, two entries per class in single pen breed classes, and not more than one turkey.
-A total of thirteen entries per member is allowed. - 4.
+- 1. Members may not make more than one entry per class in pens of three, two entries per class in single pen breed classes, and not more than one turkey.
+A total of thirteen entries per member is allowed. - 2.
 Judging of all classes, except Market Poultry, will be done on basis of exhibition and production qualities.
 Members exhibiting well-developed birds of production quality will be credited for it even if they vary slightly from standard perfection.
-Disqualifications will bar competition. - 5.
+Disqualifications will bar competition. - 3.
 Market Poultry will be judged on meat qualities only.
-It is required that Poultry be banded to insure proper identification. - 6.
+It is required that Poultry be banded to insure proper identification. - 4.
 Each member should bring watering cups and feed no flimsy cups.
-Coops will be supplied at the show, and club member will place exhibit in pen assigned. - 7.
-All Poultry will be judged on a pen basis. - 8.
-Exhibitor must be present when Poultry is judged. - 9.
-In Poultry, a young bird is a bird born in the current year. - 10.
+Coops will be supplied at the show, and club member will place exhibit in pen assigned. - 5.
+All Poultry will be judged on a pen basis. - 6.
+Exhibitor must be present when Poultry is judged. - 7.
+In Poultry, a young bird is a bird born in the current year. - 8.
 Class changes may be made between young and old fowl or production and dual purpose as long as the pre-entry was made.
+Class changes WILL NOT BE MADE between bantam and standards.
 NO ENTRIES will be added at the fair.

-- Class 1 Standard Breeds, Large Fowl-One young bird of either sex - Class 2 Standard Breeds, Large Fowl-One old bird of either sex - Class 3 Standard Breeds, Bantams-One young bird of either sex - Class 4 Standard Breeds, Bantams-One old bird of either sex - Class 5 Production Pullets-Pen, 3 standard-bred, crossbred, or strain cross pullets, or sexlink pullets to be judged on egg production qualities only - Class 6 Production Hens-Pen, 3 standard-bred, crossbred, or strain cross, or sexlink hens to be judged on egg production qualities only - Class 7 Dual purpose pullets-Pen of 3 (Ex: Rhode Island Red, New Hampshire, Plymouth Rock, etc.)

-- Class 8 Dual purpose hens-Pen of 3 (Ex: Rhode Island Red, New Hampshire, Plymouth Rock, etc.) - Class 9 Meat-Type Chickens-Pen of 3, standard-bred, crossbred, or strain cross birds of the same sex to be judged on meat production qualities only.
+- Class 1 Standard Breeds, Large Fowl-One young bird of either sex - Class 2 Standard Breeds, Large Fowl-One old bird of either sex - Class 3 Standard Breeds, Bantams-One young bird of either sex - Class 4 Standard Breeds, Bantams-One old bird of either sex - Class 5 Production Pullets-Pen, 3 standard-bred, crossbred, or strain cross pullets to be judged on egg production qualities only - Class 6 Production Hens-Pen, 3 standard-bred, crossbred, or strain cross, hens to be judged on egg production qualities only - Class 7 Dual purpose pullets-Pen of 3 (Ex: Rhode Island Red, New Hampshire, Plymouth Rock, etc.) - Class 8 Dual purpose hens-Pen of 3 (Ex: Rhode Island Red, New Hampshire, Plymouth Rock, etc.) - Class 9 Meat-Type Chickens-Pen of 3, standard-bred, crossbred, or strain cross birds of the same sex to be judged on meat production qualities only.
 Cornish cross/broilers 5 to 8 weeks of age.
-(County Competition Only) - Class 10 Turkeys, all breeds-1 bird of either sex - Class 11 Ducks, all breeds-1 old bird of either sex - Class 12 Ducks, Standard Young-1 young bird of either sex - Class 12 Ducks, Call or Bantam, all breeds-1 bird of either sex - Class 13 Geese, all breeds-1 bird of either sex - Class 14 Pen of other fowl-2 birds (County Competition Only)
+(County Competition Only) - Class 10 Turkeys, all breeds-1 bird of either sex - Class 11 Ducks, all breeds-1 bird of either sex

+- Class 12 Ducks, Call or Bantam, all breeds-1 bird of either sex - Class 13 Geese, all breeds-1 bird of either sex - Class 14 Pen of other fowl-2 birds (County Competition Only)